 This is quite neat actually.
 While wandering in samsara – which means compulsively wandering from one uncontrollably recurring rebirth to another – we experience all these ripenings of karma.
 Our tainted feelings go up and down.
 This means our feelings of unhappiness, happiness, and neutral go up and down.
-At the same time, we experience moments of feeling like repeating similar actions to what we did before, as well as situations happening to us similar to what we did to others.
+At the same time, we experience moments of feeling like repeating similar actions to what we did before and wanting to repeat them, as well as situations happening to us similar to what we did to others.
 We yelled at others and now others yell at us.
 We were nice to other people and others are now nice to us.
 It works both ways.
 They don’t happen constantly, though – only sometimes.

 Until liberation, our experiences of them are also mixed with confusion and they lead to more confusion – more uncontrollably recurring rebirth.
 After liberation from samsara and until we pass away from that rebirth in which we attained liberation, we still experience the bodies and environments into which we were born.
-Although they still are tainted in the sense that they ripened from confusion, they no longer are mixed with confusion and do not lead to more confusion.
-They are no longer so-called "obtaining aggregates" (nyer-len-gyi phung-po).
+Although they still are tainted in the sense that they have ripened from confusion, they no longer are mixed with confusion and do not lead to more confusion.
+They are no longer so-called “obtaining aggregates” (nyer-len-gyi phung-po).
 Please excuse the word obtaining: it’s awkward, I know, but I can’t think of anything better that would still be accurate to the meaning.

-"Obtaining aggregates" are those that are accompanied by confusion and thus lead to more confusion.
-Consequently, we "obtain" from them more suffering and further samsaric rebirth.
+“Obtaining aggregates” are those that are accompanied by confusion and thus lead to more confusion.
+Consequently, we “obtain” from them more suffering and further samsaric rebirth.
 Before gaining liberation from samsara, our aggregates are both tainted and obtaining.
-After gaining liberation and before we die from that lifetime in which we gained liberation, our aggregates are only tainted.
+After gaining liberation and before we die from that lifetime in which we have gained liberation, our aggregates are only tainted.
 They are no longer obtaining.